pgm-2425-itexploration/syllabus/tutorials/astro.md

 ---
-title: 'Svelte'
+title: 'Astro'
-synopsis: 'Svelte is a modern front-end framework that allows developers to build fast, optimized websites with ease.'
+synopsis: 'Astro is a modern static site generator that allows developers to build fast, optimized websites with ease.'
 date: 2024-10-10
 author:
   name: 'John Doe'